NathalieScherf/petition/README.md

 ## Description:

-First of all register!
+First of all, register!

 ![Start](/imgsRM/BeeFriendlyStart.PNG)

-or, if you are a registered user, log in
+or, if you are a registered user, log in!

 ![Start](/imgsRM/BeeFriendlyLogin.PNG)

 If you have not yet signed the petition, you will be directed to this page:

 ![Selection](/imgsRM/BeeFriendlySign.PNG)

-Once the petition in signed, you see your signature, can delete it and sign again.
+Once the petition in signed, you see your signature, can navigate to other pages, or delete your signature  and sign again.

 ![Selection](/imgsRM/BeeFriendlySinged.PNG)

-Your can also view the other signers,  also sorted by city.
+Your can  view the other suppoerted of this cause,  also sorted by city.

 ![Selection](/imgsRM/BeeFriendlyList.PNG)

 You can also edit your page and delete your account.